 During the battery permitting process, utilities like Oncor and CenterPoint will email Base members two agreements to sign to complete the process:

-The Tariff Agreement applies to register your battery system with the grid, and it details the terms, rates, and conditions under which the battery interacts with the grid.
+The Tariff Application applies to register your battery system with the grid, and it details the terms, rates, and conditions under which the battery interacts with the grid.

-You should receive an email from your utility to sign your Tariff Agreement 1-3 business days after your home photos are approved and you've scheduled your energy service activation with Base.
+You should receive an email from your utility to sign your Tariff Application 3-5 business days after your home photos are approved and you've scheduled your energy service activation with Base.

 The Interconnection Agreement registers your battery with the grid, and it details the technical and safety requirements to connect and operate the battery with the grid.